 Cairns is the northern-most city in Tropical North Queensland and is renowned for its unique environment.
-It’s the only place in the world where two world-heritage areas meet- the Great Barrier Reef and the Wet Tropics Rainforest.
-Find out more about the Cairns region.
+It’s the only place in the world where two world heritage areas meet- the Great Barrier Reef and the Wet Tropics Rainforest.

 Population: 155 000 (2014)